Ditch the faux paws: pet-proofing in style

 For further preemptive furniture rescue, we suggest you invest in an artful scratching post to save that delicate green velvet couch of yours.
 You want to be sitting on a cloud.
 Not cleaning a pile of fluff up.
 Your landlord will also appreciate the scratch-free walls when you depart.
 A cactus or mushroom sprout scratching post is a great conversation starter.

 Unless you have one of those cats that has learned how to use the toilet, their next step to world domination, you’ll want to consider giving them some privacy with modern litter boxes.
-Visit Toggle Perks for deals on these.
 Self-cleaning robot litter boxes are also super great for letting your cat think their mind control is finally working.
 Where you place the litter box also matters.
 Think about areas that aren’t so much in the center focus: bathrooms, empty coat closets or laundry rooms.

 Cat Inside TV - Toggle Insurance PerksPhoto by Preappy on Stocksy